Alternate Motrin And Tylenol For Kids – Dosing Guide | Safe Relief Tips

 Safe Dosing Guidelines for Motrin and Tylenol in Children

 Correct dosing depends on your child’s weight and age rather than just age alone.
-Always use weight-based dosing for accuracy.
+Always use weight-based dosing for accuracy, and compare the bottle strength with an AAP acetaminophen dosing table or your pediatrician’s instructions before giving a dose.

 Why Weight Matters More Than Age

 Children grow at different rates, so two kids of the same age might require different doses.
-Weight-based dosing ensures your child receives enough medication for effectiveness without risking toxicity.
+Weight-based dosing helps your child receive enough medication for effectiveness without increasing the risk of toxicity.

 The Proper Way to Alternate Motrin and Tylenol for Kids